Rhino-byte/Tz_Boreholes/README.md

 crosstab= pd.crosstab(plot_data['funder'],plot_data['status_group'])
 print(stats.chi2_contingency(crosstab))
 ```
+*Outputs:*

-The very high Chi-square statistic (902.8940071619397) and extremely small p-value(1.472005828590181e-188) and a degree of freedom of 9 suggest a strong association between the two categorical variables funder and status group.
+- A Chi-square statistic (902.8940071619397), an extremely small p-value(1.472005828590181e-188), and a degree of freedom of 9 suggest a strong association between the two categorical variables funder and status group.

-The largest contributors to the Chi-square statistic are likely Government of Tanzania, DANIDA, and Private Individual, given their high absolute counts and discrepancies between functional and non-functional water points.
+- The largest contributors to the Chi-square statistic are likely the Government of Tanzania, DANIDA, and Private Individuals, given their high absolute counts and discrepancies between functional and non-functional water points.

-Insights:
+**Insights:**

-Funders like Government of Tanzania and HESAWA may require further analysis to understand why their non-functional water points are so high despite large investments.
+Funders like the Government of Tanzania and HESAWA may require further analysis to understand why their non-functional water points are so high despite large investments.
 Private Individuals might benefit from technical or financial support to improve their success rate in maintaining functional water points.
 Focus on funders with a higher proportion of functional water points (e.g., DANIDA ) could offer insights into best practices.